flyingsparx/NZone-finder/README.md

 ## Data

-Data is retreieved from Nintendo's Hotspot API.
+Data is retrieved from Nintendo's Hotspot API.
 See this [blog post](https://flyingsparx.net/blog/2015/5/12/nintendos-hotspot-api/) for more details.

 ## Dependencies